 As its name suggests, attention-deficit/hyperactivity disorder or ADHD is a neurobiological disorder that manifests during childhood.
-Overall, it affects more than 5% of children worldwide and more than 6% of children in Spain.
+Overall, it affects more than 5% of children worldwide.
 Moreover, it’s more common in boys than in girls.

 Fortunately, studies have shown that the disorder may respond well to an early diagnosis and proper treatment.
 Now, let’s learn more about this disorder!

 Due to this disorder’s complexity, no single cause has been identified.
 Essentially, it’s a heterogeneous disorder with several subtypes that results from various risk factors.

 Professionals don’t know exactly what causes it.
 However, they’ve discovered that genetic and environmental factors have a great influence on its development.
 In this case, we’re talking about prenatal, perinatal, and postnatal factors.

 Furthermore, ADHD has a heritability of 76%, as referred to in a recent review by the researchers Stephen V. Faraone Henrik Larsson.
 This means that, on average, 76% of the factors associated with the disorder are related to genes and the rest to non-genetic factors.